OlegGoncharovAdrg/matlab-model-radioastronomy_filter/README.md

 # matlab-model-radioastronomy_filter
- matlab-model-radioastronomy_filter
+This program serves to get the spectrum representation for GLONASS siglan L1-Band in case added filter to reject spectrum bandwidth for radioastronomy.

 # INSTALLATION
-This program don't have to be installed, it's just Matlab script launched through this enviroment.
-That's why you have to possess pre-installed Matlab.
+This program don't have to be installed, it's just Matlab script launched through this enviroment.<br/> That's why you have to possess pre-installed Matlab.

 # REQUIREMENTS